MaienM/ESP32-Faikin/README.md

 ## PCB and case

-The boards from [Tindie](https://tindie.uk), [eBay](https://www.ebay.com.au/itm/186860658654), and [Amazon UK](https://www.amazon.co.uk/dp/B0G1TP8XCQ) works with Daikin modules via an `S21` connector, or `X50A` and `X35A` connectors, or similar.
+The boards from [Tindie](https://tindie.uk), [Ebay](https://www.ebay.co.uk/itm/297655849543), [Amazon UK](https://www.amazon.co.uk/dp/B0G1TP8XCQ), and [eBay Aus](https://www.ebay.com.au/itm/186860658654) works with Daikin modules via an `S21` connector, or `X50A` and `X35A` connectors, or similar.
 The design is updated from time to time so may not look exactly like this.

 <img src=PCB/Faikout/Faikout.png width=49%><img src=PCB/Faikout/Faikout-bottom.png width=49%>